indiqusdocs/apiculus/docs/AboutServiceProviderAdministration/ZabbixDashboardandNMS.md

 Apiculus uses Zabbix for the following:

 - Agent-based monitoring of all guest/customer Instances
-- Alert configurations using Apiculus CloudConsole
+- Alert configurations using Apiculus Cloud Console
 - System-level alerting for capacity utilisation
 - Parametric monitoring of the entire cloud infrastructure